-Michael Sorensen, MD is a Physiatrist at Northern Arizona Orthopaedics who is board-certified in Physical Medicine and Rehabilitation and is subspecialty board-certified in Pain Medicine.
+Michael Sorensen, MD is a Physiatrist at Northern Arizona Orthopaedics who is board-certified in Physical Medicine and Rehabilitation and is subspecialty board-certified in Pain Management.

 Dr. Sorensen has 30 years of clinical experience and has been a national instructor for the Spine Intervention Society since 2001.
 He provides the most current and evidence-based interventional spine care to his patients while being known for providing personalized and compassionate care.
 His practice includes non-surgical treatment and interventional procedures for back and neck pain, Herniated Disc, Sciatica, Radiculopathy (“pinched nerve”), Degenerative Disc Disease, Spinal Stenosis and other spine disorders or injuries.
 He also evaluates patients with shoulder pain and hip pain and those with numbness and/or tingling of the arms, hands, and legs.

 Dr. Sorensen received his Spinal interventional training during the first two years of practice at OrthoMemphis.
-He received his residency training from the University of Wisconsin Hospital.
-Dr. Sorensen received his doctoral degree from the University of Minnesota, Minneapolis where he also earned his undergraduate degree and graduated Summa Cum Laude.
+He completed his residency training from the University of Wisconsin Hospital.
+Dr. Sorensen obtained his doctoral degree from the University of Minnesota, Minneapolis where he also earned his undergraduate degree Summa Cum Laude.

 - American Board of Physical Medicine and Rehabilitation - Diplomate